gaf3/cnc-forge/Input.md

 ## override

-You can also completely override the `input.craft` field entirely with a different field like so:
+You can also completely override the `craft` field entirely with a different field like so:

 ```yaml
 description: An example